Seated Forward Bend Pose

 Modifications and Props:

-If you have a hard time trying to grab your ankles, then sit on one bolster and put a yoga belt around the balls of your feet.
-That way you can hold one end of the belt in each hand instead of trying to grab your feet.
+If you have a hard time trying to grab your ankles, sit on one bolster and put a yoga strap around the balls of your feet.
+That way you can hold one end of the strap in each hand instead of trying to grab your feet.

 You can also make the pose more comfortable so that you can stay in it longer by stacking two bolsters on top of your knees.
 Then adjust the position of the bolsters to rest your forehead on top of them.